Yükleniyor

 This combination is increasingly popular among international patients who want to improve both breathing and appearance in a single procedure.

-Septoplasty in Western Europe typically costs €3,000–€6,000.
-In Turkey, the same procedure is significantly more affordable.
+Septoplasty in Western Europe is significantly more expensive than in Turkey.
+In Eskişehir, the same procedure is performed at a much more accessible price.
+Contact us for a personalised consultation and price information.
 Op.
 Dr. Emine Şakalar's ENT specialisation means she can assess functional and aesthetic nasal issues simultaneously.

 For appointments: +90 507 679 40 48 | dreguven@gmail.com